Esophageal varices are abnormally swollen veins in the lining of the tube (esophagus) that goes from the mouth to the stomach.

-When pressure builds in the veins that bring blood to the liver, it's called portal hypertension.
-The pressure causes blood to backup into other smaller blood vessels.
-This includes those found in the esophagus.
+Portal hypertension is when pressure builds in the veins that bring blood to the liver.
+The pressure causes blood to backup into other smaller blood vessels, such as those found in the esophagus.
 This leads to varices.

-You may not notice problems until bleeding starts.
-Bleeding may not be serious and stop on its own.
-Signs of bleeding:
+A person may not have problems until bleeding starts.
+Bleeding may not be serious.
+It may also stop on its own.
+Signs of bleeding are:

-Medicines will lower blood pressure or cholesterol.
-These will help lower the risk of bleeding or slow any bleeding that is happening.
+Medicines may be given to lower blood pressure or cholesterol.
+This will help lower the risk of bleeding or slow any bleeding that is happening

-DSRS connects the main vein in the spleen to the vein in the left kidney.
-It lowers blood pressure in the swollen vessels and limits bleeding.
+- Distal splenorenal shunt to limit bleeding by connecting the main vein in the spleen to the vein in the left kidney

 A liver transplant is the only way to completely cure esophageal varices.